conroi/lcpc/README.md

 - `doc` - misc documentation

-- `lcpc2d` - "2-dimensional" polynomial commitment parameterized by a linear code
+- `lcpc-2d` - "2-dimensional" polynomial commitment parameterized by a linear code

+- `lcpc-brakedown-pc` - an expander-based encoding for use with `lcpc-2d`

-- `ligero-pc` - an R-S--based encoding for use with `lcpc2d`
+- `lcpc-ligero-pc` - an R-S--based encoding for use with `lcpc-2d`

+- `lcpc-test-fields` - field definitions and misc for testing / benching

 - `scripts` - miscellaneous

-- `sdig-pc` - an expander-based encoding for use with `lcpc2d`

-- `test-fields` - field definitions and misc for testing / benching

 ## license